 A central finding in systems-based longevity practice is that clinical gains are most durable when patients adopt consistent daily routines, reinforcing the idea that longevity is maintained through behaviour, not episodic treatment.

-Longvity Center Naturheilpraxis applies a diagnostics-first framework to support system-level understanding and long-term health planning.
+Naturheilpraxis Longevity Center applies a diagnostics-first framework to support system-level understanding and long-term health planning.
 Assessment is designed to identify functional patterns, early risk signals, and regulatory imbalances before they consolidate into advanced or irreversible conditions.

 Diagnostic Assessment Includes

-• Traditional Chinese Medicine diagnostics: Including tongue, pulse, facial, and constitutional assessment to identify functional patterns and system relationships.
+- Traditional Chinese Medicine diagnostics: Tongue, pulse, facial, and constitutional assessment

-• Laboratory blood parameters: Used to assess metabolic status, nutrient levels, inflammatory markers, and physiological load.
+- Laboratory blood parameters: Metabolic status, nutrient levels, inflammatory markers, and physiological load

-• Fundus photography: Imaging of the eye to observe vascular and circulatory indicators that may reflect broader cardiovascular risk patterns.
+- Fundus photography: Imaging of the eye to observe vascular and circulatory indicators

 Where appropriate, tele-ophthalmological collaboration is integrated to support longitudinal monitoring and specialist interpretation.